 Once again, I prefer to use a combination of natural and artificial berries, foliage and grasses in the fall pallet of browns, russet, burnt reds and olive greens.
 Hang your wreath on your door with a bright fall-toned ribbon.

-Inside your home, look for areas where you can add a splash of fall colour.
+Inside your home, look for areas where you can add a splash of autumn colour.
 One of my favourite places to decorate, for any gathering, is the dining room table.
 This is a perfect place where you can be completely creative.

 Set your table well in advance so you have time to enjoy the finishing touches.
-Start with a runner of fall fruits and foliages down the centre of your table.
+Start with a runner of autumn fruits and foliages down the centre of your table.
 This is one place where I enjoy having a centrepiece of fresh fruit and flowers that includes my favourite varieties of hydrangea, Leonardis and red roses, hypericum berries and seeded eucalyptus.

 Dress your mantle to reflect the fall season.
-Begin with a simple garland of fall foliage and berries.
+Begin with a simple garland of autumn foliage and berries.
 Add a combination of your favourite fall family photos, candlesticks and fall-coloured fruit such as pears, pomegranates and pumpkins.
 If you have a large mirror over your fireplace, consider hanging a large fall wreath overtop.

 Shari Morash is a gardening enthusiast and an accredited designer.
 Contact her at [email protected]